 In AI at least, a lot of current interest is in answer-set programming (ASP) [pdf], which uses Prolog-like syntax, extended with some nice new constructs (like choice rules), and inference based on SAT solvers rather than backwards chaining.
 It's theoretically cleaner than Prolog (its declarative semantics are clear, while Prolog always had the dirty secret of backwards-chaining operational semantics hiding under the hood), and can solve some complex search problems quite fast.
 Its grounding-based setup and the fact that it takes in a whole program and outputs a whole answer all in one go means that ASP is generally used neither as a general-purpose programming language (as in the original logic-programming ideal), nor as a way of dealing with large databases (as in Datalog), but instead as a way of specifying complex logic on relatively small domains, as with combinatorial search problems.
 I do find it quite promising, though, and its syntax and semantics are nice.

 A different strain of research has carried on the logic-programming-as-general-purpose-programming dream, usually by creating hybrid languages that also incorporate some aspects of functional programming or other programming paradigms.
-Mercury and Oz seem to be two of the more prominent ones, though I sadly know relatively little about them, and they seem to still be searching for their breakthrough.
+Mercury and Mozart/Oz seem to be two of the more prominent ones, though I sadly know relatively little about them, and they seem to still be searching for their breakthrough.

 A quite interesting twist is the addition of LINQ to C#.
 It's billed as adding something like SQL as a native C# language feature, allowing you to "query" things in the language like arrays, in the same declarative way you might query a database with SQL.
 This isn't quite logic programming, but you can see it as the reverse of the Prolog→Datalog transition, with SQL as the starting point this time: now we're taking a database query language, and using something modeled on it as a general-purpose programming construct.
 It's not everything the logic-programming dream promised, but people are today writing applications with large portions of their core logic written declaratively in LINQ, which is quite a win for mainstream adoption of declarative programming.
 It might be one of the more promising angles for future adoption, as well.
 If I had to guess, I would put the odds of a successor to LINQ incorporating more features from logic programming higher than I would put the odds of a Prolog descendent finally breaking through to mainstream use.
 So this might be worth watching.